JamesonWelch/Monday/redundancies/monday_copy.txt

         if hour >= 12 and hour <= 17:
             response = 'Yes'
         elif hour >= 18 and hour <= 23:
-            response = 'Maybe you should keep workin.
+            response = 'Maybe you should keep working.
 Or not.
 But since it is evening why not grab a glass of bullet neat.
 I say neat because you clearly have not heeded Laurens advice about the big ice cube' monday_speak(f'{response}')

     if there_exists(["how are you","how are you doing"]) and there_exists(['monday']):